- Visiting in adult wards is not permitted

 - Visiting in Maternity is restricted to birth partners only

-Although not all areas are affected, we know how quickly the virus can spread.
+Although not all areas are affected, the virus is highly contagious and spreads quickly.
 Closing all wards to visitors is a step we are taking to contain the virus, and to prevent it spreading further.

 In exceptional circumstances, such as if a close relative is critically ill, we will allow visiting, but only with permission from senior clinicians.
 In these circumstances, please phone the switchboard on 01689 863000 and ask the operator to put you through to the ward your relative is on.
-A member of ward staff will be able to let you know if you can visit.
+The nurse in charge will be able to let you know if you can visit.

-We are carrying out regular deep cleans of all wards, and staff are being extra vigilant around hand washing and other infection control procedures.
+To control the situation, we are carrying out regular deep cleans of all wards, and staff are being extra vigilant around hand washing and other infection control procedures.
+Additionally, hand basins have been installed in the main entrance and we are asking everyone who enters the hospital to wash their hands to help prevent the virus spreading.
+We appreciate everyone’s support in our efforts to contain the virus.

-The situation is being reviewed regularly, and we will update this message when it changes.
+The situation is being reviewed on a daily basis, and we will update this message when the wards reopen to visitors.

 Patients with appointments at the PRUH